srdc/fhir-template-engine/README.md

 If the element is optional, and your FHIR Path statement can return empty result, then you should use '?' mark after the parenthesis and after the empty space provide the FHIR path expression.
 If '?' is not used, and the expression returns an empty result then an exception is thrown.
-If the FHIR element is an array then you should indicate this with mark '*' after the parenthesis again.
+If the FHIR element is an array then you should indicate this with mark '*' after the parenthesis again if cardinality is 0-n or '+' if it is array but minimum cardinality is one.
 Otherwise, if it is not used and the expression returns an array or vice versa then an exception is thrown.

 The following snapshot illustrates this usage.
 The subject element in Communication is optional,